cjimti/mk/_posts/2018-07-15-kibana-kubernetes.md

 kubectl create -f 20-service.yml
 ```

-In the configuration above, communicating within the Kubernetes cluster and in `the-project` namespace, the url http://kibana:80 will uses the new service to route traffic to any pods with the [label] **app: kibana** listening on port 5601.
+In the configuration above, communicating within the Kubernetes cluster and in `the-project` namespace, the url http://kibana:80 uses the new service to route traffic to any pods with the [label] **app: kibana** listening on port 5601.

 The ports are internal to the service and the Pods and can be assigned any legal value.
-Kibana listens on port 5601 by default so we leave that as is.
-Port 80 on the [service] is justy to remind us that this is an HTTP web service, but can easily be any legal port value.
+Kibana listens on port 5601 by default, so we leave that as is.
+Port 80 on the [service] is to remind us that this is an HTTP web service, but can easily be any legal port value.
 We use [ingress] in later steps to direct external traffic to the new [kibana service].

 ## Kibana [ConfigMap]

-Kibana is configured with the file **[kibana.yml]**.
-Pods running Kibana are setup in the deployment further down this guide.
-The deployment instyructs the Pods to mount this [ConfigMap] as a file system from which Kibana will have acess to the data key `kibana.yml:` as a file.
+Kibana uses the configuration file **[kibana.yml]**.
+Pods running Kibana are set up in the deployment further down this guide.
+The deployment instructs the Pods to mount this [ConfigMap] as a file system from which Kibana accesses the data key `kibana.yml:` as a file.

 `30-configmap.yml`:
 ```yaml